eysium-concordium/Disaster-Management-and-Precaution/README.md

 4. Push your branch and create a pull request.

 ## License
 This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Contact
-For any inquiries or support, please contact the project maintainers at [your-email@example.com].